-Welcome to the Website of Buffalo State College's
+Welcome to the Website of SUNY Buffalo State's

 Whether you're a Teacher Candidate at one of our schools, a liaison member of a current PDS partner school, or a school administrator interested in your school becoming a partner, we hope this site will provide you with all the information you need.
 We are very proud of our organization and invite you to take a closer look.